MarikoSakuragi/BHA-2022/README.md

 #### Why are you interested in Bio?
 1. I am interested in Bio because bio is fundamental of nature, bodies, and our lives.
-At the same time, bio is full of mystery like the universe which is endless and nobody has never saw the end.
+At the same time, bio is full of mystery like the universe which is endless, and nobody has never saw the end.
 That is the reason Bio has a gravity that attracts people for centuries.（...）

 2. As symbolized by the DIYbio, various people has try to joining to know and do biology in this decade.
 I am curious about why Bio fascinates people, and how forms of Bio might transform in near future.